Zanana-med/Born2BeRoot/README.md

 Before we dive into the Debian, Rocky and the difference between them, we need to understand those two concepts :

+#### Linux distribution :

-1. **Linux distribution** : A complete operating system built around Linux kernel with additional software like system libraries, utilities and package management tools, from groups and individual developers for specific purposes.
+Linux distribution is a complete operating system built around Linux kernel with additional software like system libraries, utilities and package management tools, created from groups and individual developers for specific purposes.

+#### Package manager :

-2. **Package manager** : Command-line or graphical tool to automate the process of installing, updating and removing software packages on Linux system, don't be scared by the word **package** you can see it as a normal software you wanna install, to install our package we need a package manager
+Command-line or graphical tool to automate the process of installing, updating and removing software packages on Linux system, don't be scared by the word **package** you can see it as a normal software you wanna install, to install our package we need a package manager